| | | |

 1/2 cup plain nonfat yogurt

-medium heat 5 minutes or until heated through, stirring occasionally.
+Cook over medium heat 5 minutes or until heated

 hot and pliable, turning once during cooking.